 The dual card slots are a key professional feature that separates the G9 from much of its competition.
 Both are compatible with UHS-II SD memory cards.
 The card door is located on the side of the camera.
 And you can swap one card while the other is recording.

 Given the hybrid nature of the Panasonic G9, it has many alternatives that can compete with some of its features.
 However, there are not many cameras that outperform it in all fields.
 And those that do cost a lot more.

-Perhaps the most direct rival is the Olympus OM-D E-M1 Mk II.
-The second generation of Olympus’ prosumer line, this camera offers similar or better stills features (including phase detection).
+Perhaps the most direct rival is the Olympus OM-D E-M1 Mk III.
+The third generation of Olympus’ prosumer line, this camera offers similar or better stills features (including phase detection).
 But it lags behind in video features.
 Image quality is basically identical between the two.

 The Sony A6400 has an awesome autofocus and a modern APS-C sensor.
 It’s much better suited for low-light use.
 However, it’s also subpar in most video features, except that it’s not limited to 30 minutes of recording.
 Here’s our full review of the Sony A6400.

 The Canon EOS M6 II is Canon’s recent flagship APS-C mirrorless.
 It matches up to the G9 in most of its stills features and autofocus.
 But the image quality is not quite up to the A6400.
 It’s also very small, unergonomic, and doesn’t have great battery life.

 The Canon EOS 7D Mk II was Canon’s flagship APS-C DSLR introduced in 2014.
 It shows its age today, but it’s quite comparable to the G9 in some aspects.
 One is its toughness, build quality, and ergonomics—both are fantastic.
 They’re also similar in image quality, autofocus, and burst rates (though the 7D can’t do the super-high rates with electronic shutter).
 In terms of video, the 7D Mk II is way behind.